 The German school year has two terms, the 1.
-Halbjahr usually ending at the end of January and the 2.
-Halbjahr usually ending in June or July.
+Halbjahr usually ends at the end of January and the 2.
+Halbjahr usually ends in June or July.
 When a school year in Germany starts and ends differs from state to state.
-To avoid overcrowding, traffic jams, and sold out tourist destinations, the 16 different German states have a staggered vacation schedule, which rotates every year.
+To avoid overcrowding, traffic jams, and sold-out tourist destinations, the 16 different German states have a staggered vacation schedule, which rotates every year.
 Historically though, the southern states of Bavaria and Baden-Württemberg always start the school year last.

 Generally speaking, school in Germany starts in late summer (Mid-August to Mid-September).
 Instead of one very long break in summer, the German school year has several shorter vacation periods (Schulferien).

 These Are The Main German School Vacation Periods:

 - 2 weeks Fall vacation (Herbstferien)